Stouse49/electrum-glc/README.rst

 also welcome, but to avoid wasted effort, especially for larger changes, we encourage discussing these on the issue tracker or IRC first.

-Besides `GitHub`_, most communication about Electrum development happens on IRC, in the :code:`#electrum` channel on Libera Chat.
+Besides `GitHub`_, most communication about Electrum-GLC development happens on IRC, in the :code:`#electrum` channel on Libera Chat.
 The easiest way to participate on IRC is with the web client, `web.libera.chat`_.